 Climaxing for a lot of women can be a tricky business.
 During the menopause this can be accentuated with a loss of libido, so can sometimes feel like it isn’t worth the hassle even trying.
 The good news is, you aren’t the only one going through this.
-Approximately 35% of women have a loss of libido during the menopause.
+Approximately 35% of women have a loss of libido during the menopause and experience climax issues.

 Climaxing is actually much harder clinically when you get older.
+Menopause can have a negative impact on climax issues.
 This is mainly due to the lack of blood flow to the vagina and clitoral area, so it isn’t just in your mind.
 The blood flow reduction is due to the reduction in hormones being created which in turn lessens sensitivity in the vagina.

 Vaginal dryness can also play a huge part.
 If you are constantly feeling dry, itchy or have a burning sensation, sex is not going to be on the top of your to do list.
 Vaginal moisturisers and lubricants can play a critical role for alleviating such dryness.
 Used on a regular basis YES VM can help, likewise using a water-based lubricant during sex can help provide the lubrication which may be missing.

 The vaginal walls can also become thinner during the menopause and peri-menopause and you may even find that the vagina becomes narrower or tight making intercourse even more difficult.
 Dilators can really help with the narrowing of the vagina.
 Calexotics have dilator sets with a variety of sizes enabling you to progress through a range of sizes.
 Used with lubricant, insert the dilator half way and leave it in for a minute or so.
 Repeat this 5 times, rotating it to stretch the tissues.
 When you feel the size you are using is no longer stretching the tissue, move on to a larger size.